dwhelan/cucumber-api/README.md

 - To be added

 # Roadmap
+- support options to configure camel case conversion etc for field names in cukes
 - support complex models with nested models and arrays etc.
-- support running with 'app' or full url
 - disable logging when running with 'app'

 # Known Issues